 - When starting a new game the difficulty selection screen will not appear:

---- either change the settings before applying this mod
+--- either change the setting before applying this mod

 --- or go to game installation folder, open SYSTEM folder, then open nocturne.ini file with a text editor and change combatDifficultyMode and puzzleDifficultyMode values; 0 is for normal, 1 is for hard difficulty.
 Save the file.